Floral morphology: Calyx

 Detail of the "nectar spur" of the flower of Tropaeolum majus.

 The calyx is the outermost whorl of the flower.
-It has a protective function and is constituted by the sepals, generally of green color.
-If the sepals are free from each other the calyx is called dialisepalus, while if they are united it is called gamosepalus as in the carnation (Dianthus caryophyllus, caryophyllaceae) or the kapok (Erythrina crista-galli (legumes).
+It has a protective function and is constituted of sepals, which are usually green.
+If the sepals are free from each other, the calyx is called dialisepalus, and, if they are united, it is called gamosepalus.
+The latter can be seen in the carnation (Dianthus caryophyllus, caryophyllaceae) or the kapok (Erythrina crista-galli (legume)).

 When the calyx is gamosepalous, three well-defined parts can be distinguished: the tube, which is the portion in which the sepals are united; the throat, which is the place where the sepals are separated from each other; and the limbo, which is the free portion, formed by the apical ends of each sepal or lobes.

 The sepals can have varied consistency and shape.
 In the compositae, for example, the sepals are reduced to hairs or bristles that constitute the pappus.

-Depending on its duration with respect to the other floral parts, the calyx may be ephemeral or fleeting, when the sepals fall when the flower opens, as in the poppy (Papaver rhoeas, Papaveraceae); deciduous, when the sepals are shed after fertilization has occurred; or persistent when it remains after fertilization and accompanies the fruit, as in the apple tree (Malus domestica, rosaceae).
+Depending on its duration with respect to the other floral parts, the calyx may be ephemeral or fleeting, which is when the sepals fall when the flower opens, as in the poppy (Papaver rhoeas, Papaveraceae); deciduous, when the sepals are shed after fertilization has occurred; or persistent, when they remain after fertilization and accompanu the fruit, as in the apple tree (Malus domestica, rosaceae).

-The sepals can form spurs that carry nectar (they are called nectar spurs) to attract pollinators as occurs in Viola and Tropaeolum.
-In other species as for example in Impatiens balsamina, some of the calyx pieces acquire the shape and coloration of petals and, for that reason, they are adjectivized as petaloids.
+The sepals can form spurs that carry nectar (called nectar spurs) to attract pollinators, as occurs in Viola and Tropaeolum.
+In other species, for example, in Impatiens balsamina, some of the calyx pieces acquire the shape and coloration of petals and, for that reason, they are called petaloid.